Help is a gift that needs no unpacking. It comes in many sizes, shapes, and actions, and, it surpasses the rules of time and space.

 But wait, it gets better.

-The gentleman, whom we now, in good-humour, refer to as ‘Mr. Safety’ (and for good reason, I might add) assists us with the more physical homeowner type of jobs.
+The gentleman, whom we now, in good-humor, refer to as ‘Mr. Safety’ (and for good reason, I might add) assists us with the more physical homeowner type of jobs.

 For example, while sitting here, typing at my desk this evening, I see Christmas lights sparkle on the trees outside my office window.